Ahmad-Faraj/academic-assignments/README.md

 # 🎓 Academic Assignment Solutions
 A personal archive of coursework covering programming, mathematics, computer science, and software engineering.

 ## Purpose

-- Personal archive of coursework
+- Centralized reference for solved academic tasks
 - Quick reference for solved problems
-- Helpful resource for fellow students
+- Open resource for fellow students

 ## Contributions
 This repo is mainly for personal use, but feel free to explore, learn, or adapt anything here.

 ---